 I practice Vinyasa flow Yoga and also Kundalini Yoga.
 But really I would call it simply Yoga.
 With respect to all traditions; when it comes to Yoga – it is all one.
 To me all Yoga is an illuminated pathway leading inwards but also enlivening and fun.

-As a Senior Teacher of The Traditional Yoga Association, I am now qualified to train yoga teachers.
+As a Senior Teacher of The Traditional Yoga Association, I am qualified to train yoga teachers.
 This is the traditional teaching of yoga combining modern developments in bodywork science.
+We work on the basis that anything done with awareness is yoga, but a deep and conscious knowledge of physiology and anatomy is required.
+From there we approach the esoteric.

-I have also been Centre Manager at The Secret Space in Hertford, a yoga studio and charity the aims to bring yoga to those people who need it most.
-I helped bring regular yoga classes to local schools in Hertford, create a community initiative with Network Homes to bring free yoga classes for seniors in Stanstead Abbotts, and successfully bid for over £22,000 worth of local council funding to help bring free yoga to the Hertfordshire area.
+I have also been Centre Manager of a yoga Studio and charity in Hertford.
+A yoga studio with noble aims, but in the end I decided that yoga needs to be preserved in it’s traditional form for it to be more than simply exercise or a fashionable accessory.
+Hot yoga in at a time of energy crisis; when many people cannot afford to heat there homes is contrary to my principals as a yoga student.
+But, I am pleased to have secured government funding to help bring regular yoga classes to local schools in Hertford, create a community initiative with Network Homes to bring free yoga classes for seniors in Stanstead Abbotts, and successfully bid for local council funding to help bring free yoga to the Hertfordshire area.

 Yoga Classes by Sunil in Hertfordshire

-In my Hertford Yoga classes I would hope to illuminate this path so that together we can begin to map out the terrain within.
+Yoga is not just stretching, how can a philosophy that reaches back over 6 thousand years be based on simply getting a good stretch?
+Yoga is something more, what is it?
+You will have to come up with your own answer.
+The Hertford Yoga classes are held at The Mill Bridge Rooms, The Seed Warehouse, The Wash, Hertford SG14 1PX.
+I would hope to illuminate this path so that together we can begin to map out the terrain within.
 The end goal is giving you confidence in your body so that you experience peacefulness and good health in a community of like minded people.
-I also offer Yoga in Ware on Monday and Wednesday afternoon.
+I also offer Yoga in Ware on Tuesday and Wednesday afternoon and Welwyn Garden City on Monday and Thursday.

 If you’re curious to drop into a Yoga class, then email me today to reserve a place at a class.